victor-wolfe/cursed-weapons/README.md

 Before using this API, you'll want to create a `config.env` file for yourself. `example.env` has been provided as a template.

+## Getting started with the database

+Run `/data/import-dev-data.js` to quickly populate the database from JSON.
+It requires one of two arguments: `--import` or `--delete`

 ## Features

 This API provides a CRUD interface for a store's inventory.